earthly/earthly/docs/guides/registries/self-signed.md

 ##### Note

 The `http` and `insecure` settings are typically mutually exclusive.
 Setting `insecure=true` should only be used when the registry is https and is configured with an insecure certificate.
 Setting `http=true` is only for the case where a standard http-based registry is used (i.e. no SSL encryption).
-If both are set buildkit will attempt to connect to the registry using either http (port 80), or https (port 443).
+If both are set BuildKit will attempt to connect to the registry using either http (port 80), or https (port 443).

 {% endhint %}